HeitorCSousa/Toreadicus_demography/README.md

 # Toreadicus_demography
 Repository with data and code for the analysis of the demography of Tropidurus oreadicus, an endemic lizard found in the Brazilian Cerrado savannas.
+We investigated the effects of climate, microclimate, and ecophysiology on its demography using four-years of mark-recapture protocol.
+The results are published in ...